 - In South Park when there was an emergency and a dozen or so government agencies were fighting over who would be in charge of the situation.

 - The disastrous incident at Waco, Texas, in 1993 largely resulted from confusion and bickering between the federal agencies conducting the siege.

 - The New York Times did a special report on the U.S. intelligence community and reported that it is a huge vast bureaucracy in which literally no one knows about everything that is going on, which means that agencies or even different sections of the same entity periodically bumble into each other as they attempt to serve the national interest in their own way.

-- No description of Vast Bureaucracy would be complete without the mention of Soviet Union.
-Not only was the country as a whole mired in red tape, but the government was in charge of everything, including science, commerce, and industry, making the bureaucracy more vast and impenetrable than anything that's come before or since.
+- Soviet Union was as a whole mired in red tape, as the government was in charge of everything, including science, commerce, and industry, making the bureaucracy more vast and impenetrable than anything that's come before or since.

-- Another honorable mention goes to Nazi Germany.
-In fact, it was built in a way that various services were at eachother's throats all the time, so that no-one of them would try to stage a coup against Hitler, and having them struggling for dominance suited his Social Darwinist philosophy.
+- Nazi Germany was built in such a way that various services were at each others throats all the time, so that no one of them would try to stage a coup against Hitler, and having them struggling for dominance suited his Social Darwinist philosophy.
 Obviously, it didn't work out well.